leonelngande/leonelngande.github.io/_posts/2020-01-17-how-i-inject-pass-additional-parameters-into-angular-services.md

 ---
 layout: post
 hidden: false
-title: How I Inject/Pass Additional Parameters Into Angular Services
+title: How I Inject/Pass Additional Parameters Into Angular Service Constructors
-tags: []
+tags:
+  - Angular
+  - Dependency Injection
 ---
 I haven't had a use case before for passing additional parameters to an Angular service so didn't look much into it.
 Also I've seen @Inject used in a lot of codebases but only understood today how to properly use it.